christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.15.
 Coin depicting Kujula Kadphises, prince of Bactria (modern day Afghanistan).
 He was the leader of the Yuezhi tribe.
 This regional avatar of Asander/Julius Caesar also connects to the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲))?
 Julius, from Ioulius, related to Iove (Jove).
 Iove is linguistically linked to the Scythian tribal name Yuehzi.
 He is "The Jove/Yuezhi King".

-Julius Caesar aka Asander of Bosphorus aka Pharnaces II was also Brogitarix, king of Galatia (Full name: Brogitaris (Brigatos) van (de) Celtes Trocmii:"Bogo-" is related to the Proto-Celtic word "bog-", which means "god" or "divine". "-diatarus" could be connected to the Latin word "diatus", meaning "divine" or "godlike", the Old Irish word -tairx means " lord"."Van" or "de" is a preposition indicating "of" or "from", which suggests that Brogitaris/Brigatos is the divine leader or a member of the Celtes Trocmii which refers to the Trocmi, a Celtic tribe that lived in ancient Galatia).
-Brogitarix's son Amyntas ("Amon-Tas".
-"Hidden Lord", linking to Amun-Ra - with "Amen"(tas) at the root) Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
-14) [^10] ruled an empire that stretched from modern-day Turkey through India.
-His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis.
-So, her son would have been Isa, son of Isis.
-The son of Isis in mythology was Horus, and that is why Caesarion's iconography has a Horus falcon on it).

 **5.1.1 Julius Caesar was a Title**

 Identifying Julius Caesar as Asander of Bosphorus necessitates a